nikhitakannam71/nikhitakannam71.github.io/README.md

 The term project is the QCFirst website and so far it include all the HTML and CSS.
 It also includes the User Managment of the project.

+**You can navigate to the dashboard and other projects by clicking the link in the footer.**